Quantum complexity and localization in random and time-periodic unitary circuits: Summary and outlook

 \textit{Acknowledgement.}--- We would like to thank Vijay Balasubramanian, Sumilan Banerjee, Mario Flory, Shane Kelly, Subroto Mukherjee, and Zahra Raissi for useful discussions.
-The work of A.B.~is supported by the Polish National Science Centre (NCN) grant 2021/42/E/ST2/00234.
-This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - Quantum Information, Quantum Field Theory and Gravity" (code: ICTS/qftg$2024/08$).
-Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
+AB acknowledges support from United Kingdom Research and Innovation (UKRI) under the UK government’s Horizon Europe guarantee (EP/Y00468X/1).
+A.B.~was previously supported by the Polish National Science Centre (NCN) grant 2021/42/E/ST2/00234 (till 31.08.2025).
+This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program - ``Quantum Information, Quantum Field Theory and Gravity" (code: ICTS/qftg2024/08).
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.\\